 - Each Friday afternoon there is a special Achievement Collective Worship.
-Certificates are presented for ‘Star of the week’, ‘lunchtime stars’, ‘Kind and Courteous’ Award and children are recognised for demonstrating any particular Christian values during the week.
-The Mini-leaders /Bronze ambassadors also present a certificate they have designed and made themselves, to recognise someone who has demonstrated values during playtimes and lunchtimes eg perseverance, determination.
+Certificates are presented for ‘Star of the week’, ‘Lunchtime stars’, ‘Kind and Courteous Award’ and children are recognised for demonstrating any particular Christian values during the week.
+The Mini-leaders /Sport ambassadors also present a certificate they have designed and made themselves, to recognise someone who has demonstrated values during playtimes and lunchtimes eg perseverance, determination.

 - We encourage members of the Church Council and groups of children to lead their own Collective Worship throughout the year.

-- Each term there is a School Communion service held at St Marks, led by Rev Lawrence.
+- Each term there is a School Communion service held at St Marks, led by the rector.
 The children take part in singing, readings and prayer, as well as receiving a grape and wafer.
 The services are well attended by parents and members of the local community.

 - On several occasions during the year children attend special services in St Mark’s Church, Handley, for example Easter, Christmas Carol Service or Christingle Service.